boxbeam/RedLib/README.md

 ```
 @Override
 public void onEnable() {
-	CommandArgumentType<Player> playerType = new CommandArgumentType<Player>("player", Bukkit::getPlayer)
+	ArgType<Player> playerType = new ArgType<Player>("player", Bukkit::getPlayer)
 	.tabStream(sender -> Bukkit.getOnlinePlayers().map(Player::getName));
 	new CommandParser(this.getResource("command.txt")).setArgTypes(playerType).register("smite", listener);
 }
 ```
-You can give the command manager a `CommandArgumentType`, which tells it how to convert it from a String argument from a command to whatever type it represents.
+You can give the command manager a `ArgType`, which tells it how to convert it from a String argument from a command to whatever type it represents.
 In this case, `Bukkit::getPlayer` is a `Function<String, Player>` which will convert the `String` argument to a `Player` for any command hook methods.
 We then pass it to the method which loads the command info from the file.
-Optionally, you can add a tab provider to the `CommandArgumentType`, which is a lambda that takes the `CommandSender` tab completing and returns a list of possible completions.
+Optionally, you can add a tab provider to the `ArgType`, which is a lambda that takes the `CommandSender` tab completing and returns a list of possible completions.
 The ones which don't match the partial argument the sender has already typed are automatically removed by the command manager.

 Default types you can use are: `int`, `double`, `string`, `float`, and `long`.

-We also specify a name for this `CommandArgumentType`, `"player"` which we can now use in the command file:
+We also specify a name for this `ArgType`, `"player"` which we can now use in the command file:

 ```
 smite player:target* {